turingschool/backend-curriculum-site/module1/lessons/flow_control.md

   # code to execute if above condition1 evaluates to true
 elsif condition2
   # code to execute if above condition2 evaluates to true
+elsif condition3
+  # code to execute if above condition3 evaluates to true
 else
   # code to execute if both evaluate to false
 end